arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Britain’s </strong>chancellor, Jeremy Hunt, delivered a budget including spending cuts and tax rises worth nearly £55bn ($65bn), 2.5% of GDP.
+<strong>Britain’s </strong>chancellor, Jeremy Hunt, delivered a budget including spending cuts and tax rises that by 2027-28 will be worth £62bn ($73bn), or 2.1% of GDP.
 He hopes it will restore Britain’s [fiscal credibility](https://www.economist.com/leaders/2022/11/10/the-best-ways-to-fix-britains-budget) after his predecessor damaged it with a programme of unfunded tax cuts.
 Mr Hunt froze the tax thresholds for income tax, national insurance and inheritance tax, meaning that pay rises will push taxpayers into higher tax bands.
 State pensions, benefits and tax credits will rise by 10.1%, September’s inflation rate.
 Most government departments will see their budgets rise by less than the rate of inflation.

 The Republican Party narrowly regained control of America’s <strong>House of Representatives</strong>.
 Eight days after the [midterm elections](https://www.economist.com/leaders/2022/11/10/after-the-midterms-america-and-its-democracy-look-stronger), the party clinched its 218th (and decisive) seat, to the Democrats’ 210.
 Regardless of how the remaining seven races fall, the Republicans&#x27; margin is far slimmer than the party had hoped—and the worst midterm performance by a party out of power in 20 years.
 Nevertheless, it will allow them to stall much of President Joe Biden’s agenda.